-Sarsina, about 30 kilometers south of Cesena, lies on a river terrace designed by the Savio river: an important natural axis of connection between the Po Valley and the Adriatic coast to the north, the Casentino and the Val Tiberina to the south.
+Sarsina, about 30 kilometers south of Cesena, lies on a river terrace carved out by the Savio river: an important natural axis of connection between the Po Valley and the Adriatic coast to the north, the Casentino and the Val Tiberina to the south.

 Sarsina is undoubtedly one of the richest cities in terms of Romagna's art, culture and religion.

-Sarsina houses, within its National Archaeological Museum and distributed in the historic center, some of the most original and interesting archaeological finds from Northern Italy.
+Sarsina houses, within its National Archaeological Museum and distributed throughout the historic center, some of the most original and interesting archaeological finds from Northern Italy.

 It is the city that gave birth to Tito Maccio Plauto: the greatest Latin playwright, the giant who towers at the beginning of Latin literature, the "father" of western comedy.

 It is the city that also preserves the remains of San Vicinio, its patron and first Bishop, with his thaumaturgical "chain".